Geometry of horospherical varieties of Picard rank one: The odd symplectic Grassmannian

-As seen in Section~\ref{ss:cohomology} we have two Poincar\'e dual bases of the cohomology of $X:=\IG(m,V)$, obtained from the Schubert classes of the closed $\Sp_{2n}$-orbits $Y$ and $Z$, which are homogeneous $\Sp_{2n}$-spaces.
-They are not the only such bases, since in 2008 Mihai~\cite{m:o} constructed Schubert-type varieties for $X=\IG(m,2n+1)$ associated with Borel subgroups of the automorphism group $\Aut(X)=\Sp_{2n+1}$ of $X$.
-Let us explain how these families of cohomology classes compare.
+As seen in Section~\ref{ss:cohomology} we have two Poincar\'e dual bases of the cohomology of $X:=\IG(m,V)$, obtained from the Schubert classes of the closed $\Sp_{2n}$-orbits $Y$ and $Z$, which are symplectic Grassmannians.
+There are many indexations for Schubert classes of symplectic Grassmannians; in this section we present those which will play a part later.

+\textbf{Indexation by Weyl group elements.} Schubert varieties of the symplectic Grassmannian $\IG(m,2n)$ are indexed by elements of $W^P$, i.e., by minimal length coset representatives of $W/W_P$.
+Such elements are signed permutations which may be written as